rishic3/rishic3.github.io/posts/2024/tyranny-of-merit.md

 Brilliant book, had a strong impact on me.
 Gave me an entirely new framework for thinking about the rise of populist figures and how we judge 'earned' vs. 'unearned' results in society.

-Highly recommend, especially to those who contemplate affirmative action and the college application system, which was what initially drew me in.
+Highly recommend, especially for his analysis of affirmative action and the college application system, which was what initially drew me in.

 Below are highlights and my annotations.